-This week we’re talking about links and why they’re so important.
+This week we’re talking about links and why they’re so important to SEO.
 Yes, it might be a dry subject BUT it’s a critical part of organic internet marketing and why website rank in the search engines.
 Stick with me it’ll be worth it.

 Introduction and a little history